atom/toggle-quotes/README.md

 ## Usage

-Search for `Toggle Quotes: Toggle` in the Command Palette or enter the keybinding for your system to toggle quotes on a string.
+Place the cursor within a string and execute the `Toggle Quotes: Toggle` command to toggle that string between single and double quotes.
 Only available when using a grammar that supports single-quoted and double-quoted strings, or any other configured string character (e.g. JavaScript, Python, Ruby, etc.).

 ### Commands